gminator/poker/README.md

 # Design
 The solution consists of 2 basic models one for Storing Cards and the Other for the business logic of classification and comparison of Hands.

 The solution is written in a 'dependancies 1st' strategy  that builds up to the API.
-There are a number of reason why I find this advantages:
+There are a number of reasons why I favor this approach:

 1. Its easier to follow a commit/ship often strategy.
-2. Each unit can safely be run/tested independently.
+2. Each unit can safely be run/tested independently with more real world data.
+3. Each story is a contract, and can effectively be worked on independently/simultaniously, this is better for collaboration and timing
-3. Sizing is easier and more accurate when work is broken down into its smallest packets.
+5. Easier to follow an Agile methodology, sizing of work is easier and more accurate when work is broken down into its smallest packets.
-4. Unit tests are easier to write when individual units are are small as possible.
+6. Unit tests are easier to write when individual units are as small as possible.
-5. You can also chain your functionality using Mocking libraries at the higher levels of abstraction, further simplifying tests.
+7. You can also chain your functionality using Mocking libraries at the higher levels of abstraction, further simplifying tests.
-6. In larger projects you can deliver value often and more predictably by shiping scopes i.e card evulation, follow by player modules to eventual produce a full game if the solution was to be built further
+8. In larger projects you can deliver value often and more predictably by shiping scopes i.e card evaluation, follow by player modules to eventually produce a full game if the solution was to be built further
+9. This approach is not only good for regression, but also for later modification.
+If done correctly you will only need to change code in one place as the business requirements evolve and change.

 ## Card